AI-Commandos/RAGMeUp/README.md

 ## Scala UI
 Make sure you have JDK 17+.
 Download and install [SBT](https://www.scala-sbt.org/) and run `sbt run` from the `server/scala` directory or alternatively download the [compiled binary](https://github.com/UnderstandLingBV/RAGMeUp/releases/tag/scala-ui) and run `bin/ragemup(.bat)`

+## Using Postgres (adviced for production)
+RAG Me Up supports Postgres as hybrid retrieval database with both pgvector and pg_search installed.
+To run Postgres instead of Milvus, follow these steps.

+- In the postgres folder is a Dockerfile, build it using `docker build -t ragmeup-pgvector-pgsearch .`
+- Run the container using `docker run --name ragmeup-pgvector-pgsearch -e POSTGRES_USER=langchain -e POSTGRES_PASSWORD=langchain -e POSTGRES_DB=langchain -p 6024:5432 -d ragmeup-pgvector-pgsearch`
+- Once in use, our custom PostgresBM25Retriever will automatically create the right indexes for you.
+- pgvector however, will not do this automatically so you have to create them yourself (perhaps after loading the documents first so the right tables are created):
+    - Make sure the vector column is an actual vector (it's not by default): `ALTER TABLE langchain_pg_embedding ALTER COLUMN embedding TYPE vector(384);`
+    - Create the index (may take a while with a lot of data): `CREATE INDEX ON langchain_pg_embedding USING hnsw (embedding vector_cosine_ops) WITH (m = 16, ef_construction = 64);`

 # How does RAG Me Up work?
 RAG Me Up aims to provide a robust RAG pipeline that is configurable without necessarily writing any code.
 To achieve this, a couple of strategies are used to make sure that the user query can be accurately answered through the documents provided.